gaps-closure/hal/README.md

 - [Build](#build)

 ## HAL Components
 HAL is implemented as a single daemon running on the host.
-As shown in the figure below, its left interface connects to various applications, while its right interface connects (through the host interfaces) to the CDGs (residing either as a *bookend* on the same host as HAL or as a *bump-in-the-wire*).
+As shown in the figure below, its left interface connects to various applications, while its right interface connects (through the host's network interfaces) to the CDGs (residing either as a *bookend* on the same host as HAL or as a *bump-in-the-wire*).

 ![HAL interfaces between applications and Network Interfaces.](hal_api.png)

 The HAL daemon has various major components:
 - HAL's API to applicaitons (*xdcomms*), which provide the high level inteface used by Applications to: a) send and receive Applicaiton Data Units (ADUs), and b) describe the ADU confuration.
-- HAL's Codecs that define how application data are serialized for transmission (based on the ADU configuration description).
+- HAL's Codecs that define how aADUs are serialized for transmission (based on the ADU configuration description).
-- conversion to amd from different GAPS packet formats.
+- conversion to amd from different GAPS packet formats, along with separate sub-components that speciffy and convert to and from each CDG specififc packet format.
-- ccc
+- Device Management, which opens the devices specified in the configuration file.
+- Device read and write routines, whcih wait for data on all the opened read devices and write the output to the device specified in the configuration file.

-ALso included in the HAL directory are test programs and confifguration that use HAL for commication
+ALso included in the HAL directory are test programs, which include a) an example appplication program sending and receiving data through HAL, HAL confifguration files, and a simple network emulation.

 ## Build